 Covid-19 Updates & Resources

 The University of Oxford COVID 19 microsite is regularly updated.
 This should be your first source of information on personal safety, travel, confirmed cases, and planning.
-Information from the University for current students can be found here.
+Read information from the University for current students.

 University Welfare Resources